Drug and Alcohol Policy

 Any student violating this policy shall be subject to disciplinary action up to and including expulsion and referral for prosecution.

 The term "controlled substance" shall mean any drug in 21 CFR 1308 and other federal regulations, as well as those listed in Article V, Chapter 90 of the North Carolina General Statutes.
 Generally, these are drugs which have a high potential for abuse.
 Such drugs shall include, but are not limited to: Heroin, Marijuana, Cocaine, PCP, "Crack", Methamphetamine and any other hallucinogenic, narcotic, synthetic or illegally manufactured substances.
-They also include "legal drugs" which are not prescribed by a licensed physician.
+They also include "legal drugs" which are not prescribed to an individual by a licensed healthcare provider or which are not used as prescribed by a licensed healthcare provider.

 Any student convicted of violating any criminal drug statute while on College premises or as part of any College sponsored activity shall be subject to disciplinary action up to and including expulsion.